Management in Japan 1: Economic Development and Business Environment in Japan

-Key topics covered in the course include the post-WWII evolution of Japanese managerial systems and business organisation, an evaluation of Japanese firms and the employment system, the role of the public and private sector in economic development, and case studies of key business sectors in contemporary Japan.
+This module examines the development of post-war Japan from an economic and business perspective, setting a framework for a detailed analysis of Japanese business practice within the context of contemporary socio-economic issues.
+Key topics covered in the module include the post-WWII evolution of Japanese managerial systems and business organisation, an evaluation of Japanese firms and the employment system, the role of the public and private sector in economic development, and case studies of key business sectors in contemporary Japan.

 The overall objectives of the course are to: